 - Three out of four people living with hepatitis C infection are baby boomers born between 1945 and 1965.

-- Asian Americans and Pacific Islanders are the racial/ethnic group that is most heavily affected by hepatitis B virus.
-Asians and Pacific Islanders represent about 5% of the U.S. population, but they represent about half of all persons living with hepatitis B. As a result, 1 in 12 Asian Americans and Pacific Islanders are living with hepatitis B.
+- Asian Americans and Pacific Islanders are the racial/ethnic groups that are most heavily affected by hepatitis B virus.
+Asian Americans and Pacific Islanders represent about 5% of the U.S. population, but they represent about half of all persons living with hepatitis B. As a result, 1 in 12 Asian Americans and Pacific Islanders are living with hepatitis B.

 Hepatitis C infections are increasing in the United States.